hguerrero/debezium-examples/debezium-openshift-registry-avro/README.md

           KAFKA_CONNECT_SASL_PASSWORD_FILE: cpass
     ```

     > You will need your Kafka bootstrap server and the service account you will use to connect.
-The image then takes the password from a file called `cpass`
+The container image then takes the password from a local file called `cpass`

-1. Open the provided `cpass` file and replace the placeholder with your service account secret.
+1. Open the provided `cpass` file and **replace the placeholder** with your service account secret.

     ```
     <kafka-sa-client-secret>